 Sometimes when you are hiking on a mountain trail with no access to electricity or the other material comforts of civilization, you have to pack everything you need and can haul.

-As a backup I always carry at least two power banks with me when I am travelling.
+As a backup, I always carry at least two power banks with me when I am traveling.
 These are for my tab and phone.
 I can still charge my phone or tab when I am going in my car but once I am walking the power banks are all I’ve got.
 I am planning to invest in a reliable solar charger too.

 11. Specialized Photographer’s Gloves

 Specialized photographer’s gloves are a must-have when you are traveling to colder destinations.
 The best quality gloves are waterproof as well as windproof and they would have the removable index finger and thumb to operate your camera when needed.

 If you frequent cold weather you will appreciate a glove that protects your fingers from the chilly weather and the razor-like wind.
 If you have ever tried to operate a cold camera with your bare hands you will realize what I am hinting at.